Editor’s note: This post was originally published March 8, 2016, and has been updated.

 4. Get Direct Deposit

-Lessen the number of trips you make to the bank, and disperse your paycheck into different accounts (checking, savings, funds for major purchases/payments, HSA, taxes, etc).
+Lessen the number of trips you make to the bank, and disperse your paycheck into different accounts (checking, savings, funds for major purchases/payments, health savings account, taxes, etc).

 This helps you earmark your money for different purposes in your budget.